 Why Seniors Need Life Insurance

-Life insurance can serve numerous needs for seniors.
+Life insurance for seniors can serve numerous needs.
 First, proceeds may be used to help a surviving spouse or other loved ones in paying rent or mortgage, as well as for other everyday ongoing living expenses.

 The benefits of life insurance can also be used for paying off: